 Engineering & Ethics: Responsibility by Design

-I am very honored to deliver the opening keynote at DevOpsDays Zürich 2026 (in Winterthur, of course) on May 6th, 2026 with my new talk, "Engineering & Ethics: Responsibility by Design".
+I was very honored to deliver the opening keynote at DevOpsDays Zürich 2026 (in Winterthur, of course) on May 6th, 2026 with my new talk, "Engineering & Ethics: Responsibility by Design".

 As engineers, we might build systems that shape millions of lives, but it’s easy to lose sight of their broader impact.
 How do we balance the pressure to ship fast, or even AI-fast, with our responsibility to society?